Bruce Anstey: 2015

 As a consequence of various delays during the course of the day, racing finally got underway at 5pm with Anstey's Yamaha YZR500 pitted against Suzuki, Kawasaki and Yamaha Superbikes.
-Tussling with the pugnacious Dunlop at the head of the field, Anstey crossed the line in 1st place at the end of the opening lap with a time of 18:13.707 producing an average speed of 124.190.
-As the second lap progressed Anstey began to secure the lead from Dunlop taking an increasing advantage into the 3rd lap.
-However Anstey was then black flagged as he approached Cronk-ny-Mona at the end of lap 3.
+Tussling with the pugnacious Dunlop at the head of the field, Anstey crossed the line in first place at the end of the opening lap with a time of 18:13.707 producing an average speed of 124.190.
+As the second lap progressed, Anstey began to secure the lead from Dunlop taking an increasing advantage into the third lap.
+However, Anstey was then black flagged as he approached Cronk-ny-Mona at the end of lap 3.
 The result of this being Anstey having to return to the pits with a loose left exhaust.

-The Valvoline Racing by Padgetts Motorcycles team battled to fix the problem and Anstey rejoined the race, but he'd lost a minute to Michael Dunlop, handing victory to Dunlop on a plate.
-Anstey had the consolation of clawing back a gap of over thirty seconds on James Hillier on the last lap and with Ryan Farquhar losing time on the Mountain section, Anstey snatched 2nd place by a second from Farquhar.
+The Valvoline Racing by Padgetts Motorcycles team battled to fix the problem and Anstey rejoined the race, but he had lost a minute to Michael Dunlop, handing victory to Dunlop on a plate.
+Anstey had the consolation of clawing back a gap of over thirty seconds on James Hillier on the last lap and with Ryan Farquhar losing time on the Mountain section, Anstey snatched second place by a second from Farquhar.